someonewhoexists1210/imageApi/README.md

 ## Caching and Performance
 - **Caching**: Results are cached using Diskcache to reduce the number of API calls.
 Cached results expire after 1 hour.
 - **Performance Logging**: Function execution time is logged to monitor and improve performance.

-## Deployment
-- **Heroku**: If deploying to Heroku, set up environment variables using the Heroku CLI or dashboard.
-- **Docker**: Optionally, create a Dockerfile for containerized deployment.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: